hzeller/beagleg/README.md

     sudo ./beagleg-cape-pinmux.sh

+This registers the cape, as you can confirm by looking at the slots:

+    $ cat /sys/devices/bone_capemgr.*/slots
+     0: 54:PF---
+     1: 55:PF---
+     2: 56:PF---
+     3: 57:PF---
+     4: ff:P-O-L Bone-LT-eMMC-2G,00A0,Texas Instrument,BB-BONE-EMMC-2G
+     5: ff:P-O-L Bone-Black-HDMI,00A0,Texas Instrument,BB-BONELT-HDMI
+     8: ff:P-O-L Override Board Name,00A0,Override Manuf,BeagleG

 Now, all pins are mapped to be used by beagleg.
 This is the pinout

        Driver channel |  0     1     2     3     4      5     6     7